pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 ### Discovery

-TiDB Operator will start a Discovery service for each TiDB cluster, the Discovery service will return the corresponding startup parameters for each PD Pod to assist it start.
-The resources of the Discovery service can be configured through `spec.discovery`, see for details [Managing Resources for Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)
+TiDB Operator starts a Discovery service for each TiDB cluster.
+The Discovery service can return the corresponding startup parameters for each PD Pod to support the startup of the PD cluster.
+You can configure resources of the Discovery service using `spec.discovery`.
+For details, see [Managing Resources for Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 ```yaml
 apiVersion: pingcap.com/v1alpha1